Environment, Law and Economics

 Subject Requirements

-Whilst we don’t ask for any specific subjects to apply to Land Economy, we would recommend certain subjects for a strong application:
+Whilst we don’t ask for any specific subjects to apply to Environment, Law and Economics, we would recommend certain subjects for a strong application:

 • Economics